PyNetic/PyNetic/Project Outline.md

     - Any time a style is assigned to an element
     - Any time there is an event assigned to an element

-- __Variables (aka: `state`'s in react) are automatically bound to the session__
+- __References (aka: `state`'s in react) are automatically bound to the session__
-  - Variables must have distinct names from any other name in the project as they are assigned the name they are given on instantiation
+  - References must have distinct names from any other name in the project as they are assigned the name they are given on instantiation
-  - Variables are bound using `Context` context-manager
+  - References are bound using `MakeReference` context-manager
     - Can be accessed from any page component using import statements
     - Can be used at any time during the session